Anti aging or anti photoaging?

 The initiation of photo-oxidative processes, by UV rays, occurs with the activation, at the level of the epidermis and dermis, of particular enzymes that are put "on alert" and activated in cellular defense.

-Subsequently, ROS diffuse to the level of dermis, epidermis and stratum corneum, going on to oxidize cellular lipids, and this results in the reduction of antioxidant systems.
+Subsequently, ROS diffuse to the dermis, epidermis, and stratum corneum, going on to oxidize cellular lipids, resulting in the reduction of antioxidant systems.

-ROS, once they reach the level of DNA, change its structure, leading to cell toxicity and premature death.
+ROS, once they reach the DNA level, change its structure, leading to cell toxicity and early death.

 TO SUMMARIZE.